ludocracy/ludocracy.github.io/README.md

 ### About
 - add top padding?
 - skill list could be shorter?
+- reduce font size on media query for mobile

 ### Projects
 - paragraph of text summarizing projects with links inline